Danpiel/Discord.RSS.Wiki/Home.md

 A "guild" is a server.
+In essence the only things that must be set up are the configs indicated with an asterisk (*), then you can simply start adding feeds with rssadd.

 ###Table of Contents